armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 9) tls1.2_ticket_fastauth_compatible
 ```

-You can either just press **Enter** to leave it as the default of `plain`, or enter an obfuscation technique of your own choice.
+You can either press **Enter** to leave obfuscation at the default of `plain`, or enter an obfuscation technique of your own choice.

 A message then appears: